-During his career Mr. Maughan also worked as an associate for the law firms Bostwick & Price, PC, and Olsen, Skoubye, and Nelson, LLC, where his practice focused primarily on construction litigation and workplace health and safety issues, particularly the representation of employers who had been cited by UOSH for workplace hazards.
-He began his career with the State of Utah in 1998 as a youth counselor with the Division of Juvenile Justice Services prior to attending law school.
+During his career, Maughan also worked as an associate for the law firms Bostwick & Price, PC, and Olsen, Skoubye, and Nelson, LLC, where his practice focused primarily on construction litigation and workplace health and safety issues.
+Maughan began his career with the State of Utah in 1998 as a youth counselor with the Division of Juvenile Justice Services.